Discovery extends CEO contract through 2027 after AT&T deal

-Discovery Inc (DISCA.O) extended Chief Executive Officer David Zaslav's employment contract through Dec.
-31, 2027, as he is expected to lead the proposed new company to be created by combining media assets with AT&T Inc (T.N).
+(Reuters) - Discovery Inc extended Chief Executive Officer David Zaslav’s employment contract through Dec.
+31, 2027, as he is expected to lead the proposed new company to be created by combining media assets with AT&T Inc.

 Discovery said on Tuesday the contract extension for Zaslav, whose previous contract with the company ran through 2023, was made in connection with the agreement between AT&T and Discovery.